You may be asking yourself, “Can I get an MBA without a business degree?”

-Concordia University Chicago’s robust online MBA program is designed specifically for working professionals who need the flexibility to complete their degree from home.
+Concordia University Chicago’s robust online MBA program is designed specifically for working professionals who need the flexibility to complete their degree from home, whether you have a business bachelor’s degree or not.
 The general MBA program consists of 36 credit hours and can be completed in as little as two years.

 We also offer the following 8 MBA specializations:

 - MBA, Accounting Specialization